Deputy Commissioner Strategic Initiatives:

 Danielle M. Pemberton

-The Office of the Chief of Strategic Initiatives (CSI) is the NYPD's central body for research, analysis, and policy development.
-CSI's mission is to design and drive long term, enterprise-wide transformation by evaluating policies, programs, and resources, and striving toward maximum organizational efficiency and effectiveness.
+The Office of Strategic Initiatives is the NYPD's central body for research, analysis, and policy development.
+The Office of Strategic Initiatives mission is to design and drive long term, enterprise-wide transformation by evaluating policies, programs, and resources, and striving toward maximum organizational efficiency and effectiveness.
 It serves as a primary advisor to the police commissioner regarding the department's short and long term strategic goals.
 The office examines new technologies and explores innovative solutions to help the department to fulfill its primary mission of keeping New York City safe.

 Strategic Initiatives has spearheaded a number of diverse and dynamic projects, including the development of a mobile application to better help police officers connect with the communities they serve and an evaluation of policing policies and systems.

 The Office of Management Analysis and Planning (OMAP) is the primary evaluation and assessment arm of the New York City Police Department.
 It serves as a "think tank" for potential innovations and efficiencies, proposing policies, programs, organizational structures, and staffing levels, with the goal of maximum effectiveness.
 The office monitors and maintains the department's crime reporting system in relationship with the New York State Division of Criminal Justice Services and the FBI Uniform Crime Reporting (UCR) Program.
 It conducts in-depth analyses of crime data and disseminates crime statistics for public consumption.
 It maintains the Department Manual (which includes the Patrol Guide), oversees official department form design and control, and establishes record retention and destruction policies.
 It also liaises with outside law enforcement agencies and academia, identifying emerging trends, solutions and technologies.